aaronshaver/dig-deep-descent/roadmap.md

 # 0.1

-* finish back-filling test coverage
+* finish back-filling test coverage for game.js (at about 80% coverage now)

 # 0.2 - mineral system